 If you don’t already know our full backstory, we first quit our jobs and sold our possessions to embark on a 6-month trip before living in Australia for a year.
 As it turns out, living abroad was hands down one of the best decisions we ever made.

 That year in Australia was incredible.
 Even though we were living and working in one spot, it felt like we were still travelling since everything around us was foreign.
 We explored constantly, often without spending money.
-We camped, hiked, beach-bummed, wandered markets, and walked the abundant coastline trails in our neighbourhood.
+We camped, hiked, beach-bummed, wandered markets, and walked the abundant coastline trails in our local neighbourhood.
 With the plentiful budget airlines available, we flew to nearly all of the country’s major landmarks, taking advantage of every long weekend and holiday to explore.

 Put simply, living and working abroad is a form of slow-travelling that can allow you to thoroughly explore a foreign place.
 I’d highly recommend it as a way of affordably seeing a new country, all while still earning an income living there.